hammerlab/igv-httpfs/README.md

 igv-httpfs
 ==========

-An adaptor which lets IGV talk to HDFS via HttpFS
+An adaptor which lets IGV talk to HDFS via HttpFS.
+Blog post [here](http://www.hammerlab.org/2014/12/05/igv-httpfs/).

 To run the server: